-This set of Rocket Propulsion Multiple Choice Questions & Answers (MCQs) focuses on “Chemical Rocket Propellant – Analysis of Chamber or Motor Case Conditions”.
+This set of Rocket Propulsion Interview Questions and Answers for Experienced people focuses on “Chemical Rocket Propellant – Analysis of Chamber or Motor Case Conditions”.

 1. The heat created by the combustion in the thrust chamber of a chemical rocket engine equals the change in enthalpy of the gases.

-Explanation: The heat generated during combustion of the propellants is the heat which is necessary to raise the resulting gases to their final temperature adiabatically.
+Explanation: The heat generated during combustion of the propellants is the heat that is necessary to raise the resulting gases to their final temperature adiabatically.
 This follows from the conservation of energy.

 2. If the energy balance in the chemical reaction within the thrust chamber is thought of as a two-step process, what is the initial step in the process?